-President and Chief Executive Officer, Seton Healthcare Family, and Texas Ministry Market Leader
+President and Chief Executive Officer, Seton Healthcare Family, and Market Leader, Ascension’s Texas Ministry

 On July 1, 2013, Jesús Garza became chief executive officer of Seton Healthcare Family.
 He also serves as Ascension Health’s ministry market leader for Texas, which includes the Providence Healthcare Network in Waco.

 Jesús joined the Seton Family of Hospitals in 2002 following a distinguished career in private and public sector leadership.
 He was president and chief executive officer of a health ministry covering four facilities (University Medical Center Brackenridge and Seton Southwest Hospital in Austin; Seton Edgar B. Davis Hospital in Luling; and Seton Highland Lakes Hospital in Burnet) before moving into the chief operating officer leadership post for Seton Healthcare Family.
 An experienced manager of complex organizations, he is also known for implementing strong community partnerships.